sharynjs/sharyn/README.md

 # 🌹 Sharyn

-> ⚠️ Hi :) This library is currently being rewritten.
-Don't use it.

 Sharyn is a collection of JavaScript / TypeScript packages that make your life easier and reduce your boilerplate code.

 #### 💯 General